 - Add the shredded Cheddar to cover the top.

-- In a separately bowl, stir together the mayonnaise, sour cream, sugar substitute, and white wine vinegar.
+- In a separately bowl, stir together the mayonnaise, sour cream, sugar substitute, and apple cider vinegar.

 - Pour the mayonnaise/sour cream mixture as the final layer.